-\subsection{Effects on different time steps}
+\section{Effects on different time steps}

 Upon proving the importance of SAFA-SNN modules, we further evaluate the impacts of the introduced time steps in SNN.
 We choose time steps $T$ among 1,2,4,6,8 and 10.
-We report the performance in incremental sessions on CIFAR100 and Mini-ImageNet in Figure~\ref{fig:time_step}, respectively.
+We report the performance in incremental sessions on CIFAR-100 and Mini-ImageNet in Figure~\ref{fig:time_step}, respectively.
 As illustrated in the figures, the best performance is observed when $T$ is approximately between 4 and 6.
 Since the larger time step often corresponds to challenges like gradient vanishing or exploding~\citep{yu2024ec}, we suggest $T$ = 4 as the default in our experiment.

-\subsection{Accuracy and sparsity Trade-off}
+\section{Accuracy and sparsity Trade-off}

-We trained the CIFAR100 dataset on the original Spiking VGG network with 285,448 neurons in all layers with dynamic threshold.
+We trained the CIFAR-100 dataset on the original Spiking VGG network with 285,448 neurons in all layers with dynamic threshold.
 We found that the training is very robust to even extreme values of adaptive ratio, as shown in Figure~\ref{fig:sparsity_accuracy_mini_imagenet} and~\ref{fig:sparsity_accuracy_cifar100}.
-The points feature red dot with black border is the start point in each setting while the points feature green dot with black border is the end point.
-We can see that both the sparsity and accuracy convergence at high level, showing the promise in sparsity-accuracy trade-off in SAFA-SNN.
+The points with a red dot and a black border are the start point in each setting, while the points with a green dot and a black border are the end point.
+We can see that both the sparsity and accuracy converge at a high level, showing the promise in the sparsity-accuracy trade-off in SAFA-SNN.